AzureIoTGBB/iot-edge-configuration-manager/README.md

   }
 ]
 ```

 As you can see in this workload definition, there is workload specific configuration applied as desired properties.
 Imagine having a core configuration management database across the organization that houses all the location specific information that can be applied at the time of IoT Edge manifest generation, thereby supporting the need for location specific configurations for IoT Edge workloads.

+<
+Talk about the PowerApp Interface that generates the MDR JSON....
+>

 ## Deploying the Solution